philthephatman/awesome-hacking-lists/udpsec.md

 ## NSIS

-- [greenshot](https://github.com/greenshot/greenshot) - Greenshot repository, use our JIRA for none source related bugs: https://greenshot.atlassian.net or look for information on:
+- [greenshot](https://github.com/greenshot/greenshot) - Greenshot repository, use our JIRA for none development / source related bugs: https://greenshot.atlassian.net or look for information on:

 ## Nginx